Facebook headquarters building evacuated after bomb threat

-At least building at Facebook's headquarters was evacuated Tuesday night after a bomb threat was received.
+Police on Tuesday evacuated buildings on Facebook's headquarters in the Silicon Valley after an anonymous bomb threat was received.

 Discuss: Facebook headquarters building evacuated after bomb threat